MA Art Prize

 Independent Curator

 Independent curator and founder of ALASKA Projects Sebastian Goldspink is a proud descendant of the Burramattagal people of Western Sydney.
 He is the former Director of both the Hazelhurst Arts Centre and Woollahra Gallery at Redleaf.
-As a curator, he has presented national and international exhibitions in London, Los Angeles, New Orleans and Christchurch.In 2022 Goldspink curated to Adelaide Biennial of Australian Art at the Art Gallery of South Australia entitled Free/State.
+As a curator, he has presented national and international exhibitions in London, Los Angeles, New Orleans and Christchurch.In 2022, Goldspink curated the Adelaide Biennial of Australian Art at the Art Gallery of South Australia entitled Free/State.
 He is a regular writer and commentator on Australian contemporary art.

 Sue Cato AM